kata-containers/community/elections/tools/README.md

 # Election Tools

-This directory contains the tools required to generate the Kata Containers electorate
+This directory contains tools that can help generate the Kata Containers eligible electorate details.

 ## `generate_electorate.py`

+The `generate_electorate.py` tool gathers data from GitHub and generates a `YAML` dataset containing the details of the eligible electorate for a defined date range.

 This tool needs the following python libraries: